 Again, things happen.

-Be it an annoying toothache that has steadily become worse, a tooth or teeth that have been knocked out or broken on the sporting field, or if its to do with a dislodged crown or cap or unsettled filling, our team of experienced and dedicated dentists at Abbotsford Dental are always here, ready, and motivated to relieve you of any pain and discomfort.
+Be it an annoying toothache that has steadily become worse, a tooth or teeth that have been knocked out or broken on the sporting field, or if its to do with a dislodged crown or cap or unsettled filling, our team of experienced and dedicated dentists in collingwood are always here, ready, and motivated to relieve you of any pain and discomfort.
 No matter the issue or dental emergency, our senior specialists will look after you from the moment you walk in with the aim of restoring your smile and damaged mouth to what it once was.

 What about after-hours?